If you love modern art and ever have a chance to visit the Reina Sofia in Madrid you’re in for a treat.

 Of course, when talking about famous Spanish artists one can never forget Salvador Dali and his surrealistic view of the world.

-these curious sculptures of ‘meat’,and another couple of Spanish modern artists, unfamiliar to me at least, although I liked their work.
+Then there were these curious sculptures of ‘meat’.A couple of Spanish modern artists were unfamiliar to me at least, although I liked their work.
 This piece is by Luis Gordillo…

 …and this one by Carlos Alcolea.I also liked these sculptures of vaguely amorphic red figures.

 Neon numbers relating to the number of people in the photos of a little hole-in-the-wall café, made this an interesting conceptual piece.

 And of course there are also many paintings from modern artists of other countries such as Max Ernst strange works,